dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Application name**

   The string that's displayed as the name of the application.
 This is the name that's shown in the app's title bar.
 If not set, the label of the app's MainActivity is used as the application name.
-The default setting is `@string/app_name` refers to the string resource `app_name` location in `Resources/values/Strings.xaml`.
+The default setting is `@string/app_name`, which refers to the string resource `app_name` location in `Resources/values/Strings.xaml`.

 - **Application package name**